-PROFESSOR STRANG: So these are four different questions.
-So this would be a question about getting to this matrix and what it's about, A transpose C A.
+PROFESSOR So these are four different questions.
+So this would be a question about getting to this matrixSTRANG: and what it's about, A transpose C A.

-PROFESSOR STRANG: OK, I don't use beam bending for that.
+PROFESSOR Okay, I don't use beam bending for that.
 I'm thinking of elastic bar.
-Yeah, stretching equation, yeah.
-So the stretching equation, so the first one we ever saw, the stretching equation, was just u'', or -u''=1.
+Yeah, stretching equation, STRANG: yeah.
+So the stretching equation, so the first one we ever saw, the stretching equation, was just u'', or -u'', equal 1.
 And now that allows a C to sneak in and that allows a matrix C to sneak in there, but I think you'll see what they should look like, but yeah.

-PROFESSOR STRANG: Yeah, yeah.
+PROFESSOR Yeah, yeah.
 So this is Section 2.2, directly out of the book.
-M will be the mass matrix, K will be the stiffness matrix, yep.
+M will be the mass matrix, K will beSTRANG: the stiffness matrix, yep.

-PROFESSOR STRANG: OK.
+PROFESSOR Okay.
 So, good point to say.
-In the very first section, 1.1, we gave the name K to a very special matrix, a specific one.
+In the very first section, 1.1, we gave the name K to a very STRANG: special matrix, a specific one.
 But then later, now, I'm using the same letter K for matrices of that type.
-That was the most special, simplest completely understood case, but now I'll use K for stiffness matrices and when we're doing finite elements in a few weeks again it'll be K. Yeah, same name, right.
-So here you'll want to create K and M and know how to deal with, this was our only time dependent thing.
-So I guess what you're seeing here is not only what time dependent equation will be there but also that I'm not going in detail into those trapezoidal difference methods.
-Important as they are, we can't do everything on the quiz so I'm really focusing on things that were central to our course.
+That was the most special, simplest, completely understood case, but now I'll use K for stiffness matrices and when we're doing finite elements in a few weeks again it'll be K. Yeah, same name, right.
+So here you'll want to create K and M and know how to deal with, this was our only time-dependent thing.
+So I guess what you're seeing here is not only what time-dependent equation will be there but also that I'm not going in detail into those trapezoidal difference methods.
+Important as they are, we can't do everything on the quiz so I'm really focusing on things that are central to our course.
 Good.
 Other questions.
 I'm very open for more questions this afternoon.
 Yep.

-PROFESSOR STRANG: Others.
-OK.
-So, let me, I don't want to go on and do new material, because we're focused on these things.
+PROFESSOR Others.
+Okay.
+So, let me, I don't want to go on and do new material, because we're focused STRANG: on these things.
 And this course, the name of this course is computational science and engineering.
-And by the way I just had an email last week from the dean of engineering, or a bunch of us did, to say that the school of engineering is establishing a center for computational engineering, CCE.
+And by the way I just had an email last week from the Dean of Engineering, or a bunch of us did, to say that the School of Engineering is establishing Center for Computational Engineering, CCE.
 Several faculty members there and, like myself in the School of Science and the Sloan School are involved with computation, and this new center is going to organize that.
 So, it's a good development.
 And it's headed by people in Course 2 and Course 16.
 So.